Claim: Atari buried millions of unsold "E.T." cartridges in a New Mexico desert landfill.

 The first signs of the goose's fatal illness came with Atari's Pacman cartridge.
 Atari was so sure its home version of the world's most popular arcade game would reach new sales heights that it manufactured 12 millionPacman cartridges in 1982 (even though at the time only about 10 million people owned and used Atari VCS consoles), counting on the game's popularity to spur additional sales of the VCS.
 With most of Atari's best in-house programmers long since having fled the company, the result was an colossal disappointment.
 Pacman's animation was jerky, its moving images flickered annoyingly, and the Pacman character produced only a grating "bong" sound that was nothing like the arcade version's amusing sound effects.
 Atari sold 7 million copies of Pacman, but the poor quality of the game turned many people off, and Atari was still stuck with 5 million unsold game cartridges.

 one game cartridge could be selected as the symbol of the sudden demise of Atari's golden goose, however, it would have to be the ill-fated E.T.
 The head of Warner Communications made a deal with Steven Spielberg to produce a home video game version of Spielberg's blockbuster E.T. film.
 Basing a video game on a movie rather than an established arcade hit or a tested game premise (and expecting it to sell simply because of the popularity of the film) was a questionable enough decision, but the sheer awfulness of the finished product was unprecedented.
-Atari rushed E.T. through development in a matter of months to get it onto the market in time for Christmas, and the result was a virtually unplayable game with a dull plot and crummy graphics in which frustrated players spent most of their time leading the E.T. character around in circles to prevent him from falling into pits.
+Atari rushed E.T. through development in a matter of weeks to get it onto the market in time for Christmas, and the result was something many consumers found to be a virtually unplayable game with a dull plot and crummy graphics in which frustrated players spent most of their time leading the E.T. character around in circles to prevent him from falling into pits.
 Atari produced 5 millionE.T. cartridges, and according to Atari's then-president and CEO, "nearly all of them came back."

 In a bout of hubris at the end of 1981, Atari had told its distributors to place their orders for 1982 all at once.
 The distributors,